Hilbert transform, spectral filters and option pricing: Background

 The points in the $\xi$ domain are then calculated according to the Nyquist relation by obtaining the step size $\Delta\xi=\pi/x_{\max}$ and range $\xi_{\max}=\pi/\Delta x$ to give the $\xi$ domain grid as

 The discrete Fourier transform is then

 In practice, we perform this calculation using the built-in MATLAB FFT function based on the FFTW library by \cite{frigo1998fftw}.

-It can be seen in Eqs.~(\ref{eq:DFT1}) and (\ref{eq:revDFT1}) that the range over which we calculate the Fourier transform is truncated, so we must consider the effect of the Gibbs phenomenon on the error performance.
-The Gibbs phenomenon describes the way that the shape of the function $f_{M,\Delta \xi}(x)$ approximated by a truncated Fourier series, i.e.\ the finite sum in Eq.~(\ref{eq:revDFT1}), converges to the analytical function $f(x)$ corresponding to an infinite sum. \cite{hewitt1979gibbs} provided a comprehensive guide to this effect which was first observed by \cite{wilbraham1848certain} and later described by \cite{gibbs1898fourier,gibbs1899fourier}.
-An example of this can be seen in Figure \ref{fig:pulsegibbs} which shows how $f_{M,\Delta \xi}(x)$ for a rectangular pulse varies as the value of $M$ increases.
+It can be seen in Eqs.~(\ref{eq:DFT1}) and (\ref{eq:revDFT1}) that the range over which we calculate the Fourier transform is truncated, so we must consider the effect of the Gibbs phenomenon on the error convergence.
+This describes the way that the finite sum in Eq.~(\ref{eq:revDFT1}) converges to the analytical function $f(x)$ corresponding to an infinite sum. \cite{hewitt1979gibbs} provided a comprehensive guide to this effect which was first observed by \cite{wilbraham1848certain} and later described by \cite{gibbs1898fourier,gibbs1899fourier}.
+An example of this can be seen in Figure~\ref{fig:pulsegibbs} which shows how $f_{M,\Delta\xi}(x)$ for a rectangular pulse varies as the value of $M$ increases.
 The error peaks at the discontinuity $f(x_\mathrm{d})$ and oscillates away from it, with the amplitude decreasing as a function of distance from the discontinuity.